 Delivery, Description & Acquisitions (DDA) provides timely and effective access to the wealth of knowledge within and beyond our library collections for the UA community, from intuitive discovery to seamless delivery.
 We focus on the acquisition, discovery, and delivery of information to support our customers' teaching, research, and learning needs.

 The Office of Digital Innovation and Stewardship (ODIS) can help you at every stage of your research.
-We partner with faculty, researchers, and students to digitize, preserve, and provide access to unique scholarly collections.
+We partner with faculty, researchers, and students to provide access and preserve unique scholarly collections.
 Members of ODIS are active in campus-wide efforts related to scholarly activity and research data, digital preservation, research information management, and many others.

 Research and Learning (R&L) focuses on supporting the research and learning missions of the University.
 R&L librarians partner with academic departments and support units to bring expertise into campus teaching, learning, and research workflows.